planetfederal/workshops/workshops/geoserver/adv/slides/slides.rst

 Presenter notes
 ---------------

-You can click on any entry, or use the search box to filter the list by keyword or number.
+You can Click any entry, or use the search box to filter the list by keyword or number.
 Enter "yukon" in the search box and press Enter.
 The list will be filtered down to two options: 3578 and 3579.

 Click 3578.
 You will see details about this CRS, including its Well Known Text (WKT) definition.
 This is the formal definition of the CRS, and includes all information necessary to process geospatial data to and from this CRS.
 You will also see a map of the area of validity for that CRS.